-Other benefits include less chance of a scalding burn and reducing your water temperature helps to slow mineral buildup and corrosion in your water heater and pipes.
-This means your water heater will work longer, better.
+Other benefits of turning your water heater down include less chance of a scalding burn and it helps to slow mineral buildup and corrosion in your water heater and pipes.
+This means your water heater will work more efficiently and for much longer.
 Check out your water heater owner’s manual for instructions about how to turn down the thermostat.

 Image ©Skitterphoto via Pixabay